2026 Super Rugby Pacific season

-The 2026 Super Rugby Pacific season (Note: Known as the Swyftx Super Rugby Pacific in Australia for sponsorship reasons.) is the 31st season of the Super Rugby, an annual rugby union competition organised by SANZAAR between teams from Australia, Fiji, New Zealand and a combined team from Samoa, Tonga and other Pacific Island nations.
-It is the 30th anniversary of the competition, having been established in 1996.
-The fixtures were released on 28 August 2025, and features the return of Super Round in Christchurch, New Zealand.
+The 2026 Super Rugby Pacific season (Note: Known as the Swyftx Super Rugby Pacific in Australia and Shop N Save Super Rugby Pacific in Fiji for sponsorship reasons.) was the 31st season of Super Rugby, an annual rugby union competition organised by SANZAAR between teams from Australia, Fiji, New Zealand and a combined team from Samoa, Tonga and other Pacific Island nations.
+It was the 30th anniversary of the competition, having been established in 1996.
+The fixtures were released on 28 August 2025 and featured the return of Super Round in Christchurch, New Zealand.

-The defending champions are the Crusaders.
+The defending champions were the Crusaders, who won their 13th title in 2025.
+The Hurricanes won the 2026 Super Rugby Pacific title, defeating the Chiefs emphatically in the final to win their second Super Rugby championship.

-Format
+Format and competition

-Unchanged from last season (2025), eleven teams compete in a round-robin format, playing fourteen matches each (seven home, seven away), with two byes.
-Teams face four "rivals" twice and six others once.
-The top six advance to the Qualifying Finals: 1st vs 6th, 2nd vs 5th, and 3rd vs 4th.
-Winners and the highest-seeded losing team move to the semi-finals.
-Newly introduced for 2026, rather than losing one seeding rank as in the previous season, the highest-ranked losing team enters as the fourth seed, playing away in the Semi-finals, and, if they advance, in the Final.
+Unchanged from last season (2025), eleven teams competed in a round-robin format, playing fourteen matches each (seven home, seven away), with two byes.
+Teams faced four "rivals" twice and six others once.
+The top six advanced to the qualifying finals: 1st vs 6th, 2nd vs 5th, and 3rd vs 4th.
+The winners and the highest-seeded losing team progressed to the semi-finals.
+Newly introduced for 2026, rather than losing one seeding rank as in the 2025 season, the highest-ranked losing team entered as the fourth seed, playing away in the semi-finals.

-Standings are based on competition points: four for a win, two for a draw, and none for a loss.
-Bonus points are awarded for scoring three or more tries than the opponent or losing by seven points or fewer.
+Standings were based on competition points: four for a win, two for a draw, and none for a loss.
+Bonus points were awarded for scoring three or more tries than the opponent or for losing by seven points or fewer.

+Law changes

+In February 2026, just weeks before the start of the season, it was revealed that some of the existing laws pertaining to restarts, kicking/territory, rucks, and the television match official (TMO), would be amended in order to reduce stoppages, keep the ball-in-play longer, and simplify the viewing experience.
+The law changes, as laid out by The Sydney Morning Herald, were: